 2013 - Liam Pitt

 2010 - Noah Roulat

 Proceeds from the sale of the Best of SCE Bluegrass CD benefit the scholarship fund.
-Tax-deductible donations to support this program are also gratefully accepted in Kemp's memory.
+Donations to support this program are also gratefully accepted in Kemp's memory.